SumoLogic-Labs/sumologic-rfsync/doc/01_sumologic/CSE_readme.md

 This article shows how to install and setup Recorded Future API and TAXII feeds to use with CSE.

-Recorded Future (RF) provides contextual Threat Intelligence through indicator lookups via a cloud-accessible API.
+Recorded Future provides contextual Threat Intelligence through indicator lookups via a cloud-accessible API.

 CSE provides an Insight Action that allows lookup of extracted Insight Artifacts.

 The lookup result is added as enrichment to Insight and/or Signals.

-You can also bring in RF TAXII feeds into CSE that will create Signals based on IP, Domain, or URL.
+You can also bring in Recoorded Future TAXII feeds into CSE that will create Signals based on IP, Domain, or URL.

 API Integration Enabling the API in Recorded Future
 ===================================================